raviedpuganti/test-repository/README.md

 9. Consistency Group specific configuration
 ====================================
 * Use a text editor to edit the file /etc/cinder/policy.json and change the values of the below fields as specified.
-Upoin editing the file, restart the c-api service.
+Upon editing the file, restart the c-api service.

 ```
     "consistencygroup:create" : "",